umoho/umohobotz/README.md

 - [ ] Change `Bot.invoke` to just input content because we can get the method by content's type.
 - [ ] Handle updates.
 - [ ] Make a logger.
+- [ ] Build a OpenRouter API client.